Inter-city rail: China

 Trains run by China Railway link almost every town and city in the People's Republic of China, including Beijing, Guangzhou, Shanghai, Shenzhen, and Xi'an, and onwards from Shenzhen across the border to Kowloon, in Hong Kong.
 New high-speed lines from 200–350 km/h operation are constructed, and many conventional lines are also upgraded to 200 km/h operation.
-Currently there are seven High-Speed Inter-City lines in China, with up to 21 planned.
-They are operated independently from the often parallel High-Speed-Rail-Lines.
+Currently, there are seven High-Speed Inter-City lines in China, with up to 21 planned.
+They are operated independently of the often-parallel High-Speed Rail Lines.